Perpignan, Pyrenees-Orientales tourism & sightseeing

-Perpignan is found 15km inland from the Languedoc coast, north of the border with Spain.
+Perpignan is an important French town, 10 kilometres from the Mediterranean coast in Languedoc-Roussillon and north of the border with Spain.

-Salvador Dali declared that Perpignan was the centre of the world - something of an exaggeration perhaps.
-However the town is an interesting, lively, modern town, with its roots as an active centre dating to the early Middle Ages.
+Salvador Dali declared that Perpignan was the centre of the world - something of an exaggeration perhaps however the town is an interesting, lively, modern town, with its roots as an active regional centre dating to the early Middle Ages.
 Perpignan's medieval centre has a distinctly Catalan feel.

-On the edge of the river Basse and the Place de la Victoire is the Castillet.
-Originally the city gate the castillet was built in the 14th century.
-It has also been a prison and the Porte Notre Dame was added by Louis XI.
-It is now home to the Museum of Catalan History.
+On the edge of the river Basse and the Place de la Victoire is the the city gate called the Castillet.
+Built in the 14th century it has also been used as a prison.
+The Porte Notre Dame was added by Louis XI and Castillet is now home to the Museum of Catalan History.

-Perpignan's cathedral is attractive although it looks little like a cathedral.
-It has the air of a large church built in a style with a Catalan influence especially its ornate campanile.
+Perpignan's cathedrale Saint-Jean-Baptiste was built in the 14th century in a Gothic style although it did not become a cathedral until 1601.
+The cathedral was built in a style with a Catalan influence especially its ornate campanile.
 Be sure to look inside as it has retained the paintwork that used to be in almost all churches.
 It is beautiful and gives the cathedral a very warm and welcoming atmosphere.
-The cathedrale Saint-Jean-Baptiste was built in the 14th century in a Gothic style.
-It did not become a cathedral until 1601.

-Next to the cathedral is the Campo Santo an unusual cloister-cemetery.
+Next to the cathedral the Campo Santo is an unusual cloister-cemetery.
 It is the only one in France.
 As it has a large open centre it is often used for concerts in the summer.
-In front of the cathedral is a lovely square surrounded by tall brick buildings with pale, painted shutters and ornate balconies.
+In front of the cathedral you can see a lovely square surrounded by tall brick buildings with pale, painted shutters and ornate balconies.

 The highlight of Perpignan is its lovely Palace of the Kings of Majorca (Palais des rois de Majorque).
 This was built in the 13th century for the court of Jacques II of Majorca and is a mix of civil and military architecture.
 It is built of a lovely red brick and from its walls you get some excellent views over the city and surrounding area.
 In the 17th century Vauban, a famous French military architect, updated the military defences of the palace.
 He also built defensive walls around Perpignan but these were removed as the city grew.